SEO For Non-Profits 5 Basic Tips

 SEO stands for Search engine Optimization.
 Yet, if you are newer to the digital marketing world, the term SEO can seem to be a bit of a head-scratcher.
-To help you learn SEO for Nonprofits, here 5 basic SEO tips you need to learn.
+To help you learn SEO for non-profits, here are 5 basic SEO tips you need to learn.

 There are two main parts to SEO, on-page and off page.
 On page are the change you make to a site to get better search traffic and off page are things not directly done to the website to increase search rankings.
 There are many different (and hotly debated) advanced strategies in the wold of SEO that digital marketers will use to try and achieve this.
-Yet, if you start with the basics, you can usually get a good head start over those your trying to rank over.
+Yet, if you start with the basics, you can usually get a good head start over those you’re trying to rank over.
 Here are 5 basic SEO tips for non-profits.

 Do a little research

 Depending on your objective, you may want to research how searched and competitive your chosen keywords and subject is.
 There are several free tools you can use to achieve this.
 Google ads have a Keyword Research tool that is free to use.
 You do NOT have to spend money on Google ads to use the tool.
 Another great tool is Neil Patel’s Ubersuggest.
 These tools will give you monthly search volume and how easily it would be to rank for that keyword term.

 Choose your domain name and URLs carefully